To describe Georgij Rogolev as driven is a bit of an understatement, Georgij sets himself a goal and lets nothing get in his way of achieving it.

 Determination paid off and he lifted the English Championship in 2015, the British title a year later and then this year his crowning glory, the European title.
 To get to the standard required to win the European title Georgij was lucky enough to find sponsorship from Elincom Electrical Solutions and Mr & Mrs B’s Sauces but he still had to hold down a full time job to support his precious family.
 Two local gyms, Stackz in Bexhill and Raw Instinct in Hastings gave him free access to train.

-He says: “I understand why performance athletes use sports psychologists, I understand the benefits they can bring yo tour performance, the effect they can have in helping you overcome self doubt and raise your self-esteem,” he says.
+He says: “I understand why performance athletes use sports psychologists, I understand the benefits they can bring to your performance, the effect they can have in helping you overcome self doubt and raise your self-esteem,” he says.

-Despite his experience Georgij remains fascinated by the mechanics of his sport how technique and leverage can overcome size and he wasn’t impressed by the sport the first time he saw it, he says: “I spent some time watching Jiu Jitsu, initially I thought it looked like two men lying on the floor hugging and not doing very much.
+Despite his experience Georgij remains fascinated by the mechanics of his sport, how technique and leverage can overcome size.
+He wasn’t impressed by the sport the first time he saw it, he says: “I spent some time watching Jiu Jitsu, initially I thought it looked like two men lying on the floor hugging and not doing very much.
 After a while I did a session and at the end did some sparring and a guy much smaller and lighter than me tied me up in knots, I couldn’t do a thing, I couldn’t move, I felt helpless.

 That attitude stood Georgij in good stead because the man he fought in the final of the European championships, the man who stood between him and his cherished goal, was 40kg heavier than Georgij but by employing good technique and using leverage he overcame that weight difference to win the title.